What are they? What benefits do they bring to health? How to incorporate them into your diet? Are all fermented foods probiotics?

 Here, the answers.

 The idea of consuming live micro-organisms to promote health is not new.
 The consumption of fermented foods has been associated with longevity and a healthy life for a long time.
-In recent years, even locum tenens companies recruiting doctors have reported an increase in interest from many employers looking for locum doctors able to give clear guidance on this aspect of diet and nutrition.
+In recent years, even can i buy generic Lyrica locum tenens companies recruiting doctors have reported an increase in interest from many employers looking for locum doctors able to give clear guidance on this aspect of diet and nutrition.

 Beyond this association, it is important not to confuse the terms and to understand the differences between fermented foods and probiotics.

 The International Scientific Association for Probiotics and Prebiotics defines them as live micro-organisms that, when administered in adequate amounts, confer a benefit to the health of the host.
 We could understand them as “friendly bacteria” that help promote health.

 To consider these micro-organisms as probiotics, they must meet certain conditions that, although they seem technical, we must understand so as not to get confused:

 - Be correctly identified, that is, we must know what the genus, species, and strain of micro-organisms are.
 In this case, if you buy food with probiotics in the list of ingredients, this information must be detailed.

 - They must be safe for consumption.
 There must be at least one human clinical study that has demonstrated its efficacy.